Updated: 17th February 2021

 Drones perform precisely the role that nature gave them, and as such, they are a vital part of the honey bee colony.

-In addition, understanding of the broader role of the drone within the bee colony is increasing with further scientific research.
+In addition, understanding of the broader role of drones within the bee colony is increasing with further scientific research.

 Below, you can read about the importance of honey bee drones.